wmde/banner-toolkit/README.md

-# WMDE banner uploader
+# WMDE Banner Toolkit

-This command line tool is for uploading campaign banners to a wiki.
+This command line tool is managing fundraising campaign banners on a wiki.

 ## Installation

 Install the command line tool as a global command

-    composer install -g wmde/bannerworkflow
+    composer install -g wmde/banner-toolkit

 ## Usage